Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Description of the stellar population components

 \subsection{Intergalactic medium absorption}

 The bulk of baryonic cosmic matter resides in a dilute reservoir in the space between galaxies, known as intergalactic medium (IGM).
 The IGM has both cosmological and astrophysical implications: it can be used to test models of structure formation on the smaller comoving scales \citep{Viel2005}, its shape can bias cosmological parameter inferences from galaxy clustering \citep{Pritchard2007}, and it is the reservoir of gas from which galaxies feed.
 The higher the redshift of a galaxy, the more material its light has to travel through.
 This light is absorbed by the gaseous systems that lie along the line of sight which, at high redshift, are mostly in the form of neutral hydrogen.
-This effect is known as IGM absorption and at increasing redshift it can be so preponderant that all the light blueward of $\mathrm{Ly\alpha}$ at $1216 \ \AA$ becomes invisible to us.
+This effect is known as IGM absorption and at increasing redshift it can be so preponderant that all the light blueward of $\mathrm{Ly\alpha}$ at $1215.67 \ \AA$ becomes invisible to us.

-The first modelling of the IGM absorption is detailed \cite{Madau1995}.
+The first modelling of the IGM absorption is detailed in \cite{Madau1995}.
 The author proposed a theoretical model which is able to reproduce the shape of the extinction curve as function of redshift, finding that the IGM transmission decreases with increasing redshift and that the scatter at a given redshift ranges between $20\%$ and $70\%$.
 Later models by \cite{Meiksin2006} and \cite{Inoue2014} updated \cite{Madau1995} prescription for the $\Lambda CDM $ model with weaker absorption at $3.5 \lesssim z \lesssim 5$ and stronger absorption at $z \gtrsim 6$.

-\textsc{FSPS} implements the IGM absorption using the \cite{Madau1995} prescription, with a parameter that scales the IGM optical depth.
-The absorption impacts only rest-frame wavelengths below $1216 \ \AA$, which becomes visible in optical broad-bands, like the $u$-band, only from $z\sim 1.5$ onwards.
+The \textsc{FSPS} code implements the IGM absorption using the \cite{Madau1995} prescription, with a parameter that scales the IGM optical depth.
+The absorption impacts only the rest-frame wavelengths below the $\mathrm{Ly\alpha}$ wavelength, which becomes visible in optical broad-bands, like the $u$-band, only from $z\sim 1.5$ onwards.
 The default parameters of \textsc{FSPS} do not activate the \cite{Madau1995} IGM absorption prescription.
-Therefore, we generate a sample of galaxies where we include the IGM absorption keeping the factor that scales the IGM optical depth fixed to 1.
-We label this sample as `Variable $\mathrm{IGM_{abs}}$'.
+Therefore, we generated a sample of galaxies where we include the IGM absorption keeping the factor that scales the IGM optical depth fixed to 1.
+We labelled this sample as `Variable $\mathrm{IGM_{abs}}$'.